Dispel the myths about high-speed rail in California.

 Contract requirements dictate our construction sites have significantly better air quality than the California average.
 Our contractors use Tier 4 on- and off-road vehicles and technology to reduce nitrogen dioxide emissions.
 Site emissions are 60 percent lower than the state average.

-Cap-and-Trade funding has helped create $2.4 billion of activity in disadvantaged communities and more than 400 disadvantaged workers dispatched to our Construction Projects.
-Of the 560 small businesses participating in the high-speed rail program, 180 are located in disadvantaged communities.
-There are already more than 4,500 workers on site building high-speed rail.
+Cap-and-Trade funding has helped spur nearly $4 B of economic activity in disadvantaged communities and dispatched 400+ disadvantaged workers to construction projects.
+Of the 600+ small businesses participating in the high-speed rail program, 192 are Disadvantaged Business Enterprises.
+Already, 5,500+ workers are on site building high-speed rail.

 At this very moment, rail crossings throughout northern and southern California are being upgraded or eliminated.
 This reduces traffic congestion, improves safety and cuts GHG emissions from idling vehicles.
 A single rail crossing can cause up to 45 days of stopped traffic per year, which results in about 1,800 tons of GHG emissions annually.

-High-Speed Rail is a critical part of California’s sustainable transportation network.
-The goals of high-speed rail are reducing congestion and pollution while improving mobility and increasing access to jobs and affordable housing.
-As California’s population rises and our economy continues to grow, high-speed rail is the only mode that meets every one of these goals.
+High-speed rail will help achieve California's climate goals by reducing transportation emissions and being part of a sustainable transportation network.
+Goals include reducing congestion and pollution, while improving mobility and access to jobs and affordable housing.
+With a growing population and economy, high-speed rail is the only transportation mode meeting these goals.